richardtallent/EdtfDotNet/README.md

 ## To-Do (if you can help with these, that would be awesome)

-- Resolve currently-failing L2 unit tests (grouping/qualifier propogation issues on parsing, and re-grouping on ToString())
+- Resolve currently-failing L2 unit tests (grouping/qualifier propogation issues on parsing, and re-grouping on ToString()).
+To do this, the regex needs to be refactored to allow for multiple closing parenthesis for days or months.
 - Unit tests to cover the remaining L2 feature examples
 - Unit tests to cover additional cases (such as counter-examples)
 - Implicit conversion to/from DateTime, with appropriate exceptions for failures on the former
-- Stronger exception-handling for
 - Stronger validation to avoid illegal combinations of features (such as anything after a season in a single Date other than a qualifier).
 - Utility functions for comparing individual Dates and DatePairs (e.g., "does this date fall within this datepair" or "do these datepairs overlap").
 - Utility functions for comparing, merging, and collapsing DatePairLists, and comparing Dates and DatePairs to them (e.g., a "smart" version of DatePairList.Contains(Date)).